Christian von Koenigsegg: Personal life

-Christian von Koenigsegg married Halldóra Tryggvadóttir in 2000, and there are competing stories about where they met.
+Christian von Koenigsegg married Halldora Tryggvadóttir in 2000, and there are competing stories about where they met.
 Some sources say that they met during their studies in Brussels, while other sources say they met while in high school.
 They presently have 2 sons, Sebastian and Samuel.
 Sebastian von Koenigsegg currently works at Koenigsegg Automotive AB as a Brand & Content Manager.
+Koenigsegg suffers from alopecia areata universalis, an autoimmune disorder in which the body turns against its own hair follicles.